-The early intervention centre is located within the Tomaree Library complex; which is walking distance from two major high schools, a shopping centre and reliable bus transport.
-It also addresses ‘stigma’ and privacy, as it is easier for young people to go to the library precinct than see a school counsellor or attend a GP’s rooms.
+The early intervention centre, jupiter, is located within the Tomaree Library complex; which is walking distance from two major high schools, a shopping centre and reliable bus transport.
+The location addresses ‘stigma’ and privacy issues, as it is easier for young people to go to the library precinct than to see a school counsellor or attend a GP’s rooms.

-Our centre will provide a place young people between the ages of 12 to 18 years can go to for help that is free, youth-friendly, accessible and flexible.
+Jupiter provides a place young people between the ages of 12 to 21 years can go to for help that is free, youth-friendly, accessible and flexible.
 It will encourage respect, tolerance and understanding of the mental health and diversity issues among young people.

 COPSY has an office and a counselling room in the community/library complex.
 A large hall adjacent to the reception area (the Waratah Room) can be hired for workshops and meetings to address promotion and awareness of youth mental health issues.

 The rooms are provided on an exclusive basis to COPSY for counselling and small group meetings.
-They will be used by:
+The rooms will be used by:

 - psychologists and social workers;